 The Bar/Bat Mitzvah Experience

 At the age of 13 a young man or woman becomes a Bar/Bat Mitzvah.
-This means that they become a son or daughter of the Commandments and are now eligible (or obligated in other streams of Judaism) to participate in Jewish life as an “adult”.
-The actual ceremony takes place during a Shabbat morning service when the child leads a service and reads Torah for the first time.
+This translates from the Aramaic to [becoming] a son or daughter of the Commandments.
+They are now eligible (or obligated in other streams of Judaism) to participate in Jewish life as an “adult”.
+The actual ceremony takes place during a Shabbat morning service when the youngster leads a service and reads from the Torah for the first time.

-Our children begin getting exposed to Hebrew during Religious School in grades K-3 on Sunday morning through fun games in order to set them up for success before they start Hebrew School.
-They also receive summer practice packets created by our Educator, Ann Zivitz Kientz every year in order to stop the summer brain drain.
+Our students are first exposed to Hebrew on Sunday mornings through fun games in order to set them up for success before they begin Hebrew School in 3rd/4th grade.
+They also receive summer practice packets created by Director of Education Avital Ostfield every year to practice and avoid forgetting valuable content over the summer months.

-You can select a date for your child as early as 3rd grade and whenever you like after that time.
-Parents meet with Executive Director EllenRae Shalett by calling the office at 504-861-3693 to schedule an appointment.
-She will discuss with you the details of the dates, contracts for reserving the auditorium and all of the other business details for your event.
+Date selections for your student typically happen in 3rd grade.
+Parents meet with Executive Director Liz Yager by calling the office at 504-861-3693 to schedule an appointment.
+She will discuss with you the details of the dates, contracts for reserving the auditorium, and all of the other business details for your event.